petesramek/microservices-vs-virtual-actors/docs/16-observability-and-operations.md

 - one inventory reservation
 - one payment authorization
 - one completed order
-- inventory reduced by quantity
+- inventory reduced by requested quantity

 Unexpected signs:

 - payment called before inventory reservation
-- multiple reservations for one request
+- multiple reservations for one request submission
 - completed order with unchanged inventory
 - missing correlation ID in backend logs